AhmedSameh19/Last_Of_Us-Legacy/README.md

 # Last_Of_Us-Legacy
-This is a project for object orianted proggraming course with java and I with a team of 3 on this project
+This is a project for object orianted proggraming course with java and I work with a team of 3 on this project